 Getting children ready for skiing always takes longer than one imagines.
 It helps to be in a chalet whence getting them to the slopes does not require Sherpas.
 Several of ours are on the slopes, near the lifts, while none is too inconvenient.
 La Grande Sassière, La Maison du Rocher, Le Vieux Crêt and La Croix are our furthest from the slopes, but have a Land Rover shuttle.

 Young children who need an early supper tend not to eat it if they’ve just had afternoon tea.
 Our staff can serve a child-friendly high tea from 18.00.
 Some parents ask us to prepare a meal and leave it for them to pop in the oven earlier than that, which we are happy to do.
 We regret that we cannot allow guests actually to cook meals in our chalets.

 If your children have particular likes or dislikes (don’t they all?), please email them to us so our staff can buy the right food.
 We also like to know whether your children will want to eat a separate meal earlier, or will eat with the adults at the normal time, usually around 20.00.

 Please tell us the ages of any children in your party.
 Under-17s can be taken to any chalet booked by one group.
-Parties not filling whole chalets may include children from 5 upwards to various of our larger chalets on: 15, 22 and 29 December 2019; 9 and 16 February; 29 March; 5 and 12 April 2020
+Parties not filling whole chalets may bring children from 5 upwards to various of our larger chalets on: 13, 20 and 27 December 2020; 3 January, 14 and 21 February; 28 March; 4 and 11 April 2021

 Please email or call us for further details.